If you think that you might be missing emails, please read through the possibilities below to see if any of these might apply.

 Solution: Request sender to resend their original mail and verify they have

 your correct email address.
-Sender should also CC another e-mail address
+The sender should also CC another e-mail address

-Problem: Sender server error – sender’s mail server did something with the message other than trying to deliver it to the Barracuda (the “Barracuda” is the name of the anti-spam device installed on most NetTech email accounts) at NetTech’s server.
+Problem: Sender server error – sender’s mail server did something with the message other than trying to deliver it to NetTech’s server.

-Problem: Sender receives a bounce from the Barracuda or the NetTech mail server, but doesn’t know what the bounce message means and ignores it.
+Problem: Sender receives a bounce from the NetTech mail server, but doesn’t know what the bounce message means and ignores it.

 Solution: If your senders ever report receiving a bounced message when trying to send to your email account with NetTech, please ask them to actually read the bounce message – there is typically a plain English explanation as to why a message bounced.
-If that fails to provide clarity, they could forward the bounced message with headers to NetTech at firstname.lastname@example.org, or FAX the entire bounced message with headers to +599-717-7854+599-717-7854, so that the problem can be investigated.
+If that fails to provide clarity, they could forward the bounced message with headers to NetTech at firstname.lastname@example.org, so that the problem can be investigated.
 (How do I find full headers?)

-Problem: Barracuda accepts the message for the user but quarantines it, and the receiver does not check the quarantine or processes it improperly.
+Problem: The NetTech mail server accepts the message for the user but quarantines it, and the receiver does not check the quarantine or processes it improperly.

-Solution: Be sure to properly work the quarantine reports as you get them.
-If you are unsure as to how to do that, click here to learn.
+Solution: Be sure to properly work the quarantine reports as you get them which you can do by going to your webmail account at http://m1.caribisles.net.